browserengineering/book/book/animations.md

       DrawText(text=fades)

-In each case, rastering this display list means first drawing the three words to a surface, and then copy that to the root surface while applying transparency.
+In each case, rastering this display list means first drawing the three words to a Skia surface created by `saveLayer`, and then copying that to the root surface while applying transparency.
 Crucially, the drawing is identical in both frames; only the copy differs.
 This means we can speed this up with caching.